Who are the Turks?

 Total Muslim deaths and refugees during these centuries are estimated to be several millions.
 It is estimated that during the last decade of the Ottoman Empire (1912–1922) when the Balkan wars, World War I and war of Independence took place, close to 2 million Muslims, civilian and military, died in the area of modern Turkey.

-As the topmost YouTube shows (beginning at the 6:44 mark) this new Republic of Turkey began in 1922 as a territory recently vacated of millions of non-Turks, AND recently infilled with millions of Turks from other nations – many of whom weren’t even genetically Turks – like Bosnians & Pomaks (Slav), Albanians, Roma, & Romeyka (Greek).
+As the topmost YouTube shows (beginning at the 6:44 mark) this new Republic of Turkey began in 1922 as a territory recently vacated of millions of non-Turks, AND recently infilled with millions of “Turks” (Moslems, or people whose first language was Turkish, even if they were Christian) from other nations – many of whom weren’t even genetically Turks – like Bosnians & Pomaks (Slav), Albanians, Roma, & Romeyka (Greek).

 To my mind, one of the best Balkan CD’s ever made is Ayde Mori, a survey of music (by 3 Turks and an Istanbul-based Canadian), from formerly Ottoman-ruled Balkan countries.
 The CD provided the music for 3 well-known Balkan 2nd G dances – Çobankat, Kerem Eyle, and Jarnana.